Thesis advisor requests

-- You should prepare five copies of one sheet of A4 paper that summarizes your question, the literature, and the method you will employ.
+- You should prepare three copies of one sheet of A4 paper that summarizes your question, the literature, and the method you will employ.
 Do not prepare a presentation; that will be a waste of time.

 - You must also prepare and print the form for me to fill in and sign.
 You can get it from the office or I will email it to you.

 - Thesis submission

 - As discussed above, follow the official GSIS thesis guidelines on the GSIS website.
 Note that your submission should include all the core components of your thesis (abstract, TOC, etc.).
 Leaving these out in the initial draft reduces committee members' expectations about the quality of your paper and leads to a generally lower evaluation.

 - If you submit on time, you need to submit three hard copies.
 Don't waste money on fancy packaging.
 A simple stapled printout is sufficient.
 Some professors prefer electronic or hard copies, you might choose to check in advance.
 If you submit hard copies, however, the office will take responsibility for distributing them to the committee for you.

 - If you do not submit on time, it is your responsibliity to distribute copies of your thesis to the jury members.